 The astronomy group welcomes applications from postgraduates who wish to carry out research leading to the award of a Ph.D.

 Applications are made using the online application form found here after registering a username and password.
 Further information on the admissions procedure is available from the postgraduate admissions tutor, Prof. Juan P. Garrahan.
-Once you have submitted your application, please also send a brief email containing your application ID to the astronomy admissions coordinator, Dr. James Bolton, confirming that you have applied.
+Once you have submitted your application, please also send a brief email containing your application ID to the astronomy admissions coordinator, Dr. Nina Hatch, confirming that you have applied.

 Interviews for our STFC funded positions (for UK/EU students who meet the appropriate eligibility requirements) are normally held during the period from late February to early March each year.
 We therefore strongly encourage the submission of applications before January 31.

 Overseas students may also be eligible for one of our international research scholarships, and should ensure their online application is submitted at least six weeks before the closing date for these schemes.

 Examples of typical Ph.D. projects offered by the astronomy group may be found by following the research projects link on the right of this page.
 Further details regarding postgraduate funding opportunities are available at the links listed below, and more general information about being a postgraduate in the School of Physics and Astronomy may be obtained on our postgraduate study page.